phirebase/phirebase.github.io/all_collections/_posts/2025-01-23-how-to-install-local-by-flywheel-on-fedora.md

 ---
 layout: post
-title: "How to Install Local by Flywheel on Fedora"
+title: "How to Install Local by Flywheel on Fedora Linux"
 date: 2025-01-23
 categories: [fedora, development, wordpress, tools]